 - Maintaining your weight.

-Before you begin your treatment, you will have a treatment planning procedure called a simulation.
+Before you begin your treatment, you’ll have a treatment planning procedure called a simulation.
 This is done to make sure that:

 - Your treatment site is mapped.